gruns/blagoblag/content/blog/2015/sep/3/telemetry-for-open-source.rst

 never any data to support their ideas about which features users actually need.

-Armed with better data about which features are used, and which features aren't, projects would have the opportunitty to craft better APIs, which address the actual problems users have.
+Armed with better data about which features are used, and which features aren't, projects would have the opportunity to craft better APIs, which address the actual problems users have.

 How we got here